Technology can often abuse us. Learn how and fight back.

 • All aspects of life are now facilitated by computers (phones, watches, TVs, cars, tablets, fridges, doorbells ...)

 • All computers follow instructions.
-You are given no serious ability to control the instructions that are followed by the computers in your possession.
+You are given no ability to seriously control the instructions that are followed by the computers in your possession.

 • The restricted options and hidden processes smuggled into your tech serve a similar function to the parental controls one enables on a phone before giving it to a child.